-Prepare Your Equipment for Transport
+Prepare Your Heavy Equipment for Transport

 Check your equipment owner’s manual for specific instructions on how to prepare your machinery for transport.
 Look for anything that might break off during transport and wrap it with bubble wrap.
 Levers, knobs or gauges, it’s a lot cheaper to wrap them than replace them.